 - types of existing and developing jobs in the local market.

 For instance, when a community relies heavily on the construction industry – such as the Inland Empire during the Millennium Boom – a change in construction employment directly impacts the local housing market.
-In the Inland Empire, the employment picture became particularly grim following the 2007 downfall of the construction industry.
+In the Inland Empire, the employment picture became particularly grim following the 2007 downfall of the construction industry, as it also did in the 1991 recession.

 To get an idea of what type of job growth your community can expect in the coming years, here is a projection by California’s Employment Development Department on the percentage of growth to take place between 2023-2033: